 - penalties, enforcement powers and consumer redress options.

-Car manufacturers and dealers are under a legal obligation to comply with the requirements of the ACL’s consumer guarantees.
-Unlike nearly all car Manufacturers, Dealers are customer facing and as suppliers of goods and services, must uphold their obligations under the ACL regardless of a manufacturer’s warranty policy and challenging procedures (compliance and audit), and without fear of damaging their commercial relationships with manufacturers.
+Car Manufacturers and Dealers are under a legal obligation to comply with the requirements of the ACL’s consumer guarantees.
+Unlike nearly all car Manufacturers, Dealers are customer facing and as suppliers of goods and services, must uphold their obligations under the ACL regardless of a Manufacturer’s warranty policy and challenging procedures (compliance and audit).